AVERYMNZN/AVERYMNZN/README.md

 ###

 <p align="left">• 👨‍🎓 I'm a college student taking the course Bachelor of Science in Information Technology.
-I spend most of my time working on random projects that involve Java or Python, as well as learning new stuff regardless if it's programming-related or not.<br><br>• 💬 I love sharing ideas with people, and even more: learning from them!</p>
+I spend most of my time working on random projects, as well as learning new stuff regardless if it's programming-related or not.<br><br>• 💬 I love sharing ideas with people, and even more: learning from them!</p>

 ###